 An instructor may change a student's grade.
 The reason for this change may be due to completion of work from the previous semester (grade of "I" being changed to a letter grade) or a review of the student's work which resulted in a better grade.
 A student who receives an "I" grade has one semester (Fall or Winter) to complete the work and receive the appropriate grade.
 After the one semester deadline, the "I" grade will be changed to an "F".
 Instructors, Department Administrators or the student may pick up the grade change form from the Academic Advising and Registration Office.
 However, only the instructor may return the form to the Academic Advising and Registration Office.
-The instructor and Department Chair must sign the form.
-Instructors must provide complete and accurate information to insure quick processing.
+The instructors must provide complete and accurate information to insure quick processing.